Ultraegern/kiwisdr-conf/README.md

 # Overview
 This repository installs and configues:
 * Nginx as a TLS endpoint, webserver for static files, and a proxy for everything else
-* KiwiClient as a tool for recording from the Kiwi
+* KiwiClient for recording from the KiwiSDR
 * Rust + Actix Web as a webserver for exposing KiwiClient as a REST api
 * Html + CSS + Typescript as a web based frontend to KiwiClient
 ### Compatability
 Oficial KiwiSDR firmware .img files are [here](http://kiwisdr.com/quickstart/index.html#id-dload).
+Only works with Debian 11 based KiwiSDR firmware, not Debian 9 based.
+If your KiwiSDR is using Debian 9, you must update.
 This repo is known to work with
 * KiwiSDR 1 + BeagleBone Green + [This firmware](http://kiwisdr.com/files/KiwiSDR_v1.804_BBG_BBB_Debian_11.11.img.xz) (SHA256: `2f60798f60b647f0b18f8ac7493776c7b75f22f17977dffdd6c8253274538c3f`)
+* KiwiSDR 2 + BeagleBone Green + Stock firmware

 # Installation Instructions
 ### Connect with `ssh` and change password:
 ssh into the Kiwi (from a terminal on your laptop)
 ```shell